CATA FS 25 TC WH - Microwaves

 5. Press the CLOCK button to confirm the setting.

-MICROWAVE COOKING For microwave cooking, just press the POWER pad a number of times to select a cooking power level, and then use the TIME/MENU dial to set a desired cooking time.
+For microwave cooking, just press the POWER pad a number of times to select a cooking power level, and then use the TIME/MENU dial to set a desired cooking time.
 The longest cooking time is 95 minutes.
-Select power level by pressing the POWER button.

-PRESS POWER BUTTON
+PRESS POWER BUTTONDISPLAYCOOKING POWER

 For example, suppose you want to cook for 1 minute at 60% of microwave power.